Ramzz25/Hackathon-Solutions/README.md

 Link : https://datahack.analyticsvidhya.com/contest/janatahack-e-commerce-analytics-ml-hackathon/#ProblemStatement

-My Approach : I used the function *CountVectoriser* to capture the frequencies of the different categories a user visits in his/her session, and then used PCA to reduce the dimensionality of the features.
+My Approach : I used the data from 'productList' column to capture the frequencies of the different categories a user visits in his/her session, and then used PCA to reduce the dimensionality of the features.
 Finally, used RandomForest and XGBoost for classification.

+Leaderboard (Public/Private) : 101/42